GoogleCloudPlatform/ml-on-gcp/README.md

 ## scikit-learn

-1. [Model serve](sklearn/gae_serve) - Serve model with Google App
+1. [scikit-learn on GCE](sklearn/titanic) - Train a simple model with scikit-learn on a Google Compute Engine

-	Engine and Cloud Endpoints.
+2. [Model serve](sklearn/gae_serve) - Serve model with Google App Engine and Cloud Endpoints.

-2. [Hyperparameter search](sklearn/hpsearch) - Hyperparameter search on a Google Kubernetes Engine cluster from a Jupyter notebook.
+3. [Hyperparameter search](sklearn/hpsearch) - Hyperparameter search on a Google Kubernetes Engine cluster from a Jupyter notebook.

 - - -